 Contractual Recognition of Past Practice

-Another aspect of this issue are “maintenance of condition clauses” which seek to maintain past practices For example, a letter of agreement can be appended to the contract which says that proven past practices will continue in force and effect unless agreed to the contrary.
+Another aspect of this issue is the “maintenance of condition clauses” which seek to maintain past practices.
+For example, a letter of agreement can be appended to the contract which says that proven past practices will continue in force and effect unless agreed to the contrary.
 Or the letter of agreement will refer generically to all past practices, but not say what they are.
 Another possibility is that the agreement contemplates that the parties can create a practice during the agreement.

 Some contracts seek to eliminate past practices by using zipper clauses or “entire agreement” clauses.
 For example, the contract could say “we hereby eliminate all past practice, except the following. .. ” But even with that language, a practice can re-arise under the contract term.
 One can even re-invent the practice in order to continue it.